 What to Look for in a High-Powered Blender

-There are pros and cons to both materials, so which is best depends on your needs and preferences.
-Glass jugs are heavier, but they are less likely to retain odors and stains than plastic jugs.
-Most high-powered blenders, however, use hefty, BPA-free plastic jugs rather than glass, since glass can shatter at high speeds.
-Another minor issue: Over time, blending hard things (like ice or nuts) at high speeds can scratch the inner surface of a plastic jug, so it grows cloudy, but that shouldn’t affect performance.
-If glass is your preference, look for a model that’s made from tempered glass that’s more resistant to thermal shock.
-Another thing to keep in mind: Tall and narrow jars tend to favor better blending, but blenders that are taller than 18 inches might not fit beneath many kitchen cabinets.
+Blender jars are pretty much limited to two materials: glass and plastic.
+There are pros and cons to both, and the best choice depends on your needs and preferences.
+Glass pitchers are heavier, but they are less likely to retain odors and stains.
+However, many high-powered blenders opt for hefty, BPA-free plastic, as glass can shatter at high speeds or if you add hot liquid to a cold jar.
+A minor issue with plastic is that blending hard things (like ice or nuts) over long periods can scratch the inner surface of the jar, making it cloudy.
+This is only aesthetic, though, and shouldn’t impact performance.
+If glass is your preference, look for a model that’s made from glass specially formulated to resist thermal shock.

-When making smoothies and smooth soups, a tamper can be an important accessory that lets you safely push stubborn chunks of fruit or vegetable toward the blade, without having to remove the lid.
+When making smoothies and smooth soups, a tamper can be an important accessory that lets you safely push stubborn chunks toward the blades without having to remove the lid.
 Some blenders come with a tamper, while others offer them as an optional, sold-separately accessory.

 Why Trust The Spruce Eats?

 This article was written by Danette St. Onge, formerly the Italian Food Expert for The Spruce Eats and a features editor at Cook’s Illustrated magazine (part of America’s Test Kitchen).
-An avid kitchen appliance and utensil junkie, she spends hours combing the Internet, comparing options, reading reviews, and testing to find the best tool for every job.
+An avid kitchen appliance and utensil fan, she spends hours combing the internet, comparing options, reading reviews, and testing to find the best tool for every job.